 Now that you understand a little more about what it takes to seize control of your CPA career and make yourself highly marketable, you’re probably wondering what other efforts you could be making.
 A good next step would be to find and develop a relationship with a reputable recruiter that can help you find your dream job anywhere in the U.S. And that’s where we come in!

-For more information on how the National Placement executives at VALiNTRYfinancial can assist you in your job search or simply give more specific guidance to your career path, check out our latest ebook on our unique recruiting methodology or contact us directly!
+For more information on how the National Placement executives at VALiNTRYfinancial can assist you in your job search or simply give more specific guidance to your career path, check out our infographic on our unique recruiting methodology or contact us directly!